Rev. Dr. Martin Luther King, Jr. Countywide Celebration and Awards

 • The Dr. Martin Luther King, Jr. Outstanding Achievement Award: honors individuals/organizations that work for social justice in the spirit of Dr. King.
 The principles of justice that Dr. King espoused include promoting equal rights for all persons regardless of race, religion, economic status, or physical or mental disability.

-The next MLK Countywide Celebration will be January 12, 2018.
+The 2018 MLK Countywide Celebration will be on January 12, 2018.
+The event starts at 4 p.m. and will be held at Vineyard Church, 1500 N Lincoln Avenue, Urbana.
 This annual event is always free and open to the public and features a presentation of awards and a keynote speaker.
-Details on next year’s event will be posted here when available.

 2017 MLK Countywide Celebration Recap